swiss-seismological-service/scrtdd/README.md

 Step 1: location refinement.
 In this step scrtdd performs a preliminary relocation of the origin using only catalog absolute travel time entries (dt.ct only).

-Step 2: the refined location is used as starting location to perform a more precise relocation using both catalog absolute travel times (dt.ct) and differential travel times from cross correlation (dt.cc).
+Step 2: the refined location computerd in the previous step is used as starting location to perform a more precise relocation using both catalog absolute travel times (dt.ct) and differential travel times from cross correlation (dt.cc).

-After step2 the relocated origin is sent to the messaging system.
-If step2 fails, then the relocated origin from step1 is sent to the messaging system.
 If step1 fails, step2 is attempted anyway.

+If step2 completes successfully the relocated origin is sent to the messaging system.

 ![Relocation options](/data/step1options.png?raw=true "Relocation options")